 Referral for Hospice Palliative Care

 Hospice should be considered when the patient's life expectancy is six months or less.
-Studies have shown that timely access to hospice care can increase quality of life for patients and family caregivers (Palliative Care Organization).
+Studies have shown that timely access to hospice care can increase quality of life for patients and family caregivers (National Hospice and Palliative Care Organization).

 To Learn More